MikaZ21/MikaZ21/README.md

-- 👋 Hi, I’m @MikaZ21
+- Hello👋, I’m @MikaZ21
-- 👀 I am looking to be a software engineer.
+- 👀 I am looking to be a Web Developer.
-- 🌱 I’m currently learning Angular!
+- 🌱 I’m currently learning Front-end Development!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... 📧